 With a sharp chisel, remove about half of the measured amount of wood.
 Don't overdo it: set the neck into the body and check the fit.
-You'll finish the shaping with sandpaper - preferably 100-grit emery cloth (cloth-backed sandpaper).
+You'll finish the shaping with sandpaper preferably 100-grit emery cloth (cloth-backed sandpaper).
 Loosen the neck joint and slide a strip of this sandpaper or emery cloth between the heel cheek and the body with the abrasive side facing the cheek.
-Slide the strip almost - but not quite - to the top edge of the heel (this top edge should be left intact).
+Slide the strip almost - but not guite - to the top edge of the heel (this top edge should be left intact).
 Be sure to angle down to keep the heel cap in contact with the sides.
 Hold the heel against the guitar body and pull the strip out toward you (pictured).
 This removes a little bit of wood while conforming to the shape of the guitar body.
 Shake the sawdust off the sanding strip and repeat the procedure on the opposite cheek.
-Sand equally from side to side.
-If you need to remove a lot of wood, make two or three passes before changing to the other cheek.
-The fit will change rapidly, so check your progress frequently.
-A small ledge of unsanded wood will remain on the bottom of the heel between the sanded cheeks.
-Either "pull-sand" it with the strip, or use a sharp chisel to remove it.
+Sand equally from side the side.
+To check the angle, lay a straightedge on the frets so that it extends to the bridge.
+Ideally, it will just graze the top of the bridge (without a saddle).
+If it falls above or below the top of the bridge by more than 1/32", an adjustment is needed at the heel.

-Removing wood at the bottom edge tips the neck back
+edge tips the neck back